caseyg/awesome/TOPICS.md

 *   [simular-ai/Agent-S](https://github.com/simular-ai/Agent-S) - Agent S: an open agentic framework that uses computers like a human

 *   [LearningCircuit/local-deep-research](https://github.com/LearningCircuit/local-deep-research) - Local Deep Research achieves ~95% on SimpleQA benchmark (tested with GPT-4.1-mini).
 Supports local and cloud LLMs (Ollama, Google, Anthropic, ...).
 Searches 10+ sources - arXiv, PubMed, web, and your private documents.
 Everything Local & Encrypted.

-## vector-database

-*   [yichuan-w/LEANN](https://github.com/yichuan-w/LEANN) - \[MLsys2026]: RAG on Everything with LEANN.
-Enjoy 97% storage savings while running a fast, accurate, and 100% private RAG application on your personal device.

-*   [oramasearch/oramacore](https://github.com/oramasearch/oramacore) - OramaCore is the complete runtime you need for your projects, answer engines, copilots, and search.
-It includes a fully-fledged full-text search engine, vector database, LLM interface, and many more utilities.

-*   [oramasearch/orama](https://github.com/oramasearch/orama) - 🌌  A complete search engine and RAG pipeline in your browser, server or edge network with support for full-text, vector, and hybrid search in less than 2kb.

-*   [different-ai/embedbase](https://github.com/different-ai/embedbase) - A dead-simple API to build LLM-powered apps

 ## vector-search